Visco01/CSRF-Web-Security/README.md

 # CSRF-Web-Security
-Simple Flask application containing both attacker and vulnerable's website.
+Simple Flask application containing a vulnerable's website.
 Cross-Site Request Forgery assignment for Web Security course

 ## Run the app with the following commands
 You can try to perform the attack using the script provided at the end of the readme.